Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Experimental Evaluation and Analysis of the Attacks

 \subsection{Differential Fault Attack on MORUSv2}

-For the attack on MORUS, the adversary has the knowledge of three plaintext blocks $P=\{P_0,P_1,P_2\}$, i.e., a total of 384-bit plaintext.
-We implement the MLP model to facilitate the process of fault location identification.
+For the attack on MORUS, the adversary is assumed to have the knowledge of three plaintext blocks $P=\{P_0,P_1,P_2\}$, i.e., a total of a 384-bit plaintext.
 During the attack, the adversary obtains the differential keystream and feeds it into the trained model to identify the fault location and generate the corresponding differential equations with respect to the initial state.
 The same process is repeated until sufficient number of differential equations are collected.
-The initial state of MORUS are recovered by solving the equations.
+The initial state of MORUS is recovered by solving the equations.
 In the following sections, the initial state is denoted as $S\ =\{s_0,s_1,\cdots,s_{639}\}$.